purplespider/silverstripe-mypswd-tweaks/README.md

 * __CMS Help Link:__ Sets the CMS help link to my custom built SilverStripe Help site.
 * __Hide Error Page:__ Hides Error Page from the Add New page list (uses CannotCreatePage extension)
 * __Hide Virtual Page:__ Hides Virtual Page from the Add New page list (uses CannotCreatePage extension)
-* __Set Admin Email:__ Set's the Admin Email address to a noreply address for the current domain.
+* __Set Admin Email:__ Set's the Admin Email address to a noreply address for which I control the SPF.
 Better than no address at all, which can result in forgotten password e-mails flagged as spam.
 * __Disable TinyMCE Icons:__ Disables some icons such as underline.
 * __Enable TinyMCE Styles:__ Enables the Styles dropdown for custom styles.